chevalun/entropy.js/README.md

 CONFIGURATION
 -------------

-Copy the `config.json.sample` file and modify it to fit your needs.
+Copy the `config.json.sample` file to `config.json` and modify it to fit your needs.

 USAGE
 -----

 You can put your Mongoose models in the `/models` directory.
-Here's an example of an simple User model:
+Here's an example of an simple user model:

     // models/user.js
     var mongoose = require("mongoose").Mongoose;